Mixed martial arts: Modern sport

 Regulated mixed martial arts competitions were first introduced in the United States by CV Productions, Inc. Its first competition, called Tough Guy Contest was held on March 20, 1980, New Kensington, Pennsylvania, Holiday Inn.
 During that year the company renamed the brand to Super Fighters and sanctioned ten regulated tournaments in Pennsylvania.
-In 1983, Pennsylvania State Senate passed a bill known as the “Tough Guy Law” that specifically called for: "Prohibiting Tough Guy contests or Battle of the Brawlers contests", and ended the sport.
+In 1983, Pennsylvania State Senate passed a bill known as the "Tough Guy Law" that specifically called for: "Prohibiting Tough Guy contests or Battle of the Brawlers contests", and ended the sport.

 Japan had its own form of mixed martial arts discipline, Shooto, which evolved from shoot wrestling in 1985, as well as the shoot wrestling derivative Pancrase, which was founded as a promotion in 1993.
 Pancrase 1 was held in Japan in September 1993, two months before UFC 1 was held in the United States in November 1993.

 In 1993, the sport was reintroduced to the United States by the Ultimate Fighting Championship (UFC).
 UFC promoters initially pitched the event as a real-life fighting video game tournament similar to Street Fighter and Mortal Kombat.
 The sport gained international exposure and widespread publicity when jiu-jitsu fighter Royce Gracie won the first Ultimate Fighting Championship tournament, submitting three challengers in a total of just five minutes. sparking a revolution in martial arts.

 The first Vale Tudo Japan tournaments were held in 1994 and 1995 and were both won by Rickson Gracie.
 Around the same time, International Vale Tudo competition started to develop through (World Vale Tudo Championship (WVC), VTJ, IVC, UVF etc.).
-Interest in mixed martial arts as a sport resulted in the creation of the Pride Fighting Championships (Pride) in 1997, where again Rickson participated and won.
+Interest in mixed martial arts as a sport resulted in the creation of the Pride Fighting Championships (Pride) in 1997.

 The sport reached a new peak of popularity in North America in December 2006: a rematch between then UFC light heavyweight champion Chuck Liddell and former champion Tito Ortiz, rivaled the PPV sales of some of the biggest boxing events of all time, and helped the UFC's 2006 PPV gross surpass that of any promotion in PPV history.
 In 2007, Zuffa LLC, the owners of the UFC MMA promotion, bought Japanese rival MMA brand Pride FC, merging the contracted fighters under one promotion.
 Comparisons were drawn to the consolidation that occurred in other sports, such as the AFL-NFL Merger in American football.